 Beethoven’s Moonlight Sonata, composed in 1801 and published the following year, is among his most iconic compositions.
-But how would it sound on a rocking guitar rather than a quiet, subdued piano as we are accustomed to hear it?
+But how would it sound on a rocking guitar rather than a quiet, subdued piano as we are accustomed to hearing it?

 Beethoven’s Piano Sonata No. 14 only got the nickname of Moonlight Sonata after the composer’s death.
 Romantic poet Ludwig Rellstab wrote a review of the piece during the 1830s in which he likened the first movement to a boat floating in the moonlight on Lake Lucerne in Switzerland.

-For any guitarists trying to replicate what Brown is doing here, you can find more detailed instructions here, including a video on how he performs the left hand part.
+For any guitarists trying to replicate what Brown is doing here, you can find more detailed instructions here, including a video on how he performs the left-hand part.